Explore our Sixth Form

 ‘Ibstock helped me achieve the grades I needed…but more importantly it helped me to explore my interests and talents.’

-To ensure everyone can thrive and meet their full potential, inclusion and equality of opportunity is at the core of the School’s ethos.
+To ensure everyone can thrive and meet their full potential, inclusion and equality is at the core of our ethos, aligning with our school values of Kind Hearts, Curious Minds, and Courageous Futures.

+We proactively foster social cohesion in all areas of school life, pastoral, academic and co-curricular, and seek to remove any barriers to access, participation, progression, attainment, and achievement.
 We will not tolerate any form of discrimination.
-We proactively foster social cohesion in all areas of school life, pastoral, academic and co-curricular, and seek to remove any barriers to access, participation, progression, attainment, and achievement.
+You can read our Equality, Diversity and inclusion policy in full here.

-A wide range of co-curricular clubs and societies support our Equality, Diversity & Inclusion work including:
+A range of co-curricular clubs and societies support our Equality, Diversity & Inclusion work including:

-Through celebrations, we show support not only to individual pupils who feel themselves celebrated, but also to their friends and colleagues whose understanding and knowledge is broadened.
+Through celebrations including PRIDE, International Women's Day, Black History Month, Neurodiversity Week and Period Power Day, we show support not only to individual pupils who feel themselves celebrated, but also to their friends and colleagues whose understanding and knowledge is broadened.